openHPI/TeachingTeamGuidelines/docs/index.md

 - - -

-### The openHPI gudelines are organized in the following sections:
+### The openHPI guidelines are organized in the following sections:

 [Introduction](https://teachingteamguidelines.readthedocs.io/#courseadministration/platform_tour/)<br>
 <br>